dunhamsteve/newt/README.md

 my first attempt to write a dependent typed language.
 It is inspired by Idris, Elaboration Zoo, pi-forall, and various tutorials.

 The goal is to have inductive types, pattern matching, compile to javascript, and be self hosted.
-At the very least though, I'd like to be able to build a little browser toy to compile and run code.
+At the very least though, I'd like to be able to build a little browser "playground" to compile and run code.

 ## Building